martinrebo/tappx-devapp/README.md

 # tappx
  Technical Test for :tappx - React  and UX/UI

+## Known Issues
+- In some cases Random User API respond with a empty ID field for the user.

  # Frontend Test

 Hi, the main idea of this test is to develop a basic application using some specific